BboyAwey/ajax-manager/README.md

 ## `__apiRoot`

 Use `__apiRoot` field to indicate the backend api root, it will concat in front of the `url`.
-GlobalConfig, modelConfig and apiCallingConfig are all accept this field.
+GlobalConfig, modelConfig and apiCallingConfig all accept this field.

 ```javascript
 var userModels = {